Niranjanbhatta/Encryptix/README.md

 <ul>
     <h4 align="center">Supervised Learning</h4>
     <li><b>Movie Genre Classification:</b> Train a model to determine the genre of any movie based on its description using supervised learning.</li>
+    <li><b>Movie Genre Classification:</b> Train a model to determine the genre of any movie based on its description using supervised learning.</
 </ul>
 <ul>
     <h4 align="center">NLP</h4>